JEsperancinhaOrg/itf-chartizate/characterizer-text-writer/README.md

-# pencelizer-text-writer
+# characterizer-text-writer
-This is an image to char coder, with a spin off to the current available ones
+This is the implementation of the algorithm using java.awt